 I then added an additional 6 slabs for further support but didn’t cement these in.
-Just laid on a nice level hard surface (some spare sand I had lying around mostly).
+I dug down and filled the hole with gravel and sand to provide a good solid footing.

 Step 2.
-How to build the shed walls
+How to build a shed wall

 The wall frames